ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
   - This reusable activity uses the Microsoft Graph API to create a new folder in SharePoint.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strSharepointURL- This will hold the share point URL. in_strSharepointNewFolderName - Name of the new folder being created. in_strSharepointParentFolderPath - Folder path from root level. in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path. out_boolFolderCreated - boolean to check if folder was created.
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strSharepointURL- This will hold the share point URL.
+<br/>in_strSharepointNewFolderName - Name of the new folder being created.
+<br/>in_strSharepointParentFolderPath - Folder path from root level.
+<br/>in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path.
+<br/>out_boolFolderCreated - boolean to check if folder was created.

+- Table Content :

     | Command | Description |
     | --- | --- |